giantswarm/docs/sources/installation/gettingstarted2.md

 $ curl 172.17.42.1:1337
 ```

-Your output should look something like
+Your output should look something like this:

 ```
 Current weather in Cologne: moderate rain, temperature 10 degrees, wind 42 km/h
 ```

-Try a second request immediately after to test the cache.
+Try at least two requests within 60 seconds to verify your cache is working.

-In the server console you will see an output like
+In the server console you will see an output like this:

 ```
 Server running at http://0.0.0.0:1337/